fushigo/wa-bot-dl/readme.md

 # Whatsapp Bot DL

-This Discord bot is specifically designed for playing music on your Discord server, enter a music song or url on query **_Whatsapp Bot Create with NodeJs using library [Baileys](https://github.com/WhiskeySockets/Baileys)_**
+This Whatsapp Bot is specifically designed for downloading Media and Make Stickers, dont forget for enter a query **_Whatsapp Bot Create with NodeJs using library [Baileys](https://github.com/WhiskeySockets/Baileys)_**

 ## CHANGE